 How to approach Social and Religious Reforms in Modern India?

 This is another important section from where both analytical and factual questions have and can be asked in the UPSC Prelims examination.

-The area to be focused on this section are:
+The area to be focused on in this section are:

 - Organizations, their founders, and popular leaders involved.

-- Important newspaper, books, or any literary work like Samvad Kaumudi by Raja Ram Mohan Roy.
+- Important newspapers, books, or any literary work like Samvad Kaumudi by Raja Ram Mohan Roy.